 Prize Money: Will either be given in person or mailed after the event to the winning teams.
 University accounting can take upwards of 8 weeks to process payments and taxes may be withheld, depending on policies at the host university.
 Often a social security number is necessary for processing payment.

 School Anonymity: Teams may not indicate their school affiliation to the judges during the competition, including but not limited to emblems on clothing, computer bags, etc. Teams are free to tell each other their schools.

 Dress code: Business casual.

 Non–Disclosure of Business Plans: Participants are required to sign a general non–disclosure agreement (NDAs).
 These NDAs help us ensure a culture of respect for our entrepreneurs, without whom we would not have an event.

 Inside Information: Upon receiving business plans by email, any student with prior information about a venture must inform the event coordinator before the kick-off meeting.
 Failing to do so could result in forfeiture.
 Generally, you will be asked to show no familiarity during the event.
 Our experience has shown that inside information is not necessarily helpful, and indeed is often detrimental, to a team’s performance.
 However, the organizers may deem it necessary to recruit a replacement venture.

-Entrepreneur Presentations: No questions are allowed during presentations.
+Entrepreneur Presentations: Only vetted questions are allowed during presentations.
 Slides are not distributed.